pyinstaller/pyinstaller/doc/source/Manual.rst

   In the spec file you can tell |Pyinstaller| about code modules that are unique to your script.
 * You can write "hook" files that inform |Pyinstaller| of hidden imports.
-  If you "hook" imports for a package that other users might also use, you can contribute your hook file to |PyInstaller|.
+  If you create a "hook" for a package that other users might also use, you can contribute your hook file to |PyInstaller|.

 If your program depends on access to certain data files,